Soundbendor/soundbendor-website/frontend/README.md

 ### Using functions from services that use the \_\_base model
 Here's the benefits of having this \_\_base model: things will just work consistently.

-#### Example 1: Get one object based on ID being equal to a certain value.
+#### Example 1: Get one object based on ID being equal to a certain value
 For example, lets say you want to get an event from an EventService that uses the \_\_base model.

 ```javascript